 Investing outside the United States - Securities of issuers domiciled outside the United States or with significant operations or revenues outside the United States, and securities tied economically to countries outside the United States, may lose value because of adverse political, social, economic or market developments (including social instability, regional conflicts, terrorism and war) in the countries or regions in which the issuers are domiciled, operate or generate revenue or to which the securities are tied economically.
-These securities may also lose value due to changes in foreign currency exchange rates against the U.S. dollar and/or currencies of other countries.
-Issuers of these securities may be more susceptible to actions of foreign governments, such as nationalization, currency blockage or the imposition of price controls, sanctions, or punitive taxes, each of which could adversely impact the value of these securities.
-Securities markets in certain countries may be more volatile and/or less liquid than those in the United States.
-Investments outside the United States may also be subject to different regulatory, legal, accounting, auditing, financial reporting and recordkeeping requirements, and may be more difficult to value, than those in the United States.
-In addition, the value of investments outside the United States may be reduced by foreign taxes, including foreign withholding taxes on interest and dividends.
-Further, there may be increased risks of delayed settlement of securities purchased or sold by an underlying fund, which could impact the liquidity of the fund's portfolio.
+These securities may also lose value due to changes in foreign currency exchange rates against the U.S. dollar and/or currency blockage or the imposition of price controls, sanctions, or punitive taxes, each of which could adversely impact the value of these securities.
+Securities may also be subject to different regulatory, legal, accounting, auditing, financial reporting and recordkeeping requirements, and may be more difficult to value, than those in the United States.
+In addition, the value of investments outside the United States may be increased risks of delayed settlement of securities purchased or sold by an underlying fund, which could impact the liquidity of the fund's portfolio.
 The risks of investing outside the United States may be heightened in connection with investments in emerging markets (as further described in the section relating to investing in emerging markets in the statement of additional information).